-- How and when will the State department of agriculture oversee subgrantee activities to ensure proper and efficient administration of grant funds?
-Please include timelines for oversight activities. - Will grant funds be used for direct administration of the program? - If YES, please include a budget breakdown to include % FTE, % fringe, supplies, etc. - If YES, include the administrative project on the SF-424A. - Will indirect costs be charged to the grant?
-Indirect costs should not exceed 10%.
+• How and when will the State department of agriculture oversee subgrantee activities to ensure proper and efficient administration of grant funds?
+Please include timelines for oversight activities.

-• If YES, include the indirect costs on the SF-424A.
+- Will grant funds be used for direct administration of the program? - If YES, please include a budget breakdown to include % FTE, % fringe, supplies, etc. - If YES, include the administrative project on the SF-424A. - Will indirect costs be charged to the grant?
+The limit on indirect costs will be published in a Federal Register notice each fiscal year.
+Indirect costs on the grant as a whole (including subprojects) should not exceed the limit published in the Federal Register notice each fiscal year. - If YES, include the indirect costs on the SF-424A.